Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - After 2 Months of Pregnancy RP, the child cannot be played by another player until an additional 4 Month period has passed to reflect the child becoming 18.
 These 6 Months total are referred to as a Complete Cycle of Pregnancy RP.

-- Mothers who wish to have multiple kids at once(E.I.
-Twins, Triplets, ect.), must notify staff and apply for a perma chance, considering the ability at the time and height of loss of life during birth of this variety.
-- This varies based on the amount of children to be had.

 - After a Complete Cycle of Pregnancy RP, the player must wait an additional 2-week period before a new cycle of Pregnancy RP may commence.

 - Parents can never play as their own children, unless both parents have died.
 Another Player may play the child once the child is 18 years of age.